Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/API/API Design - Introduction.md

 ### Client-driven integration
 when a user interacts with the client, the  client knows exactly when data changes, so it can call the API  immediately to let the server know.
 There's no delay (hence it's realtime) and the process is eﬃcient because only one request is made for each action taken by a person.

-###Server Driven integration
+### Server Driven integration
-the data is changing  on the server and the client needs to know about it.
+The data is changing  on the server and the client needs to know about it.
 Yet, if server can't  make requests, since it

 **Polling**
 When the client is the only one who can make requests, the simplest  solution to keep it up-to-date with the server is for the client to simply  ask the server for updates.
 This can be accomplished by repeatedly  requesting the same resource